 Discover the open air museum

-Walk with a guide through the ‘living’ open air museum, with a collection consisting of houses, public gardens, shops, parks, squares and streets.
-From 1951 onwards, Amsterdam’s first City Garden outside the railway ring, Slotermeer, was built here.
+Walk with a guide through Slotermeer, Amsterdam’s first Garden City outside the railway ring.
+This ‘living’ open air museum with a collection consisting of houses, public gardens, shops, parks, squares and streets, was built from 1951 onwards.

-Van Eesteren’s town planning principle of open housing plots and building blocks has not lost its innovative character, and has remained remarkably intact in Slotermeer.
-The outdoor museum is a highlight of post-war architecture, and by taking a walk with a guide you can learn all about what made it so special.
+Van Eesteren’s town planning principle of open housing plots and building blocks, has not lost its innovative character and has remained remarkably intact in Slotermeer.
+The Van Eesteren Outdoor Museum is a highlight of post-war architecture.
+By taking a walk with a guide you can learn all about what made (and makes) it so special.

-With the grand-scale urban renewals in the Western City Gardens at the beginning of this century, awareness grew that Amsterdam New West represents an important cultural-historical area.
+With the grand-scale urban renewals in the Western Garden Cities at the beginning of the 21st century, awareness grew that Amsterdam New West represents an important cultural-historical area.
 As a result, Slotermeer was declared a protected townscape in 2007.